joseph-a-levine/authoring/_older/march_2023.md

 Going through old material, ChatGPT has become embarrassingly invaluable.
 In lecture, I have a crippling inability to ask stupid questions, which can leave me floundering.{% sidenote "sumbclaqu-id" "Sure, maybe no one else knows what it means for a cooperative game to be 'balanced,' but *they're* not asking, so I must be the dumb one.
 Better just stay quiet." %} But ChatGPT can't judge!
 I've taken to keeping a ChatGPT tab open in lecture alongside the slides, and asking it about points of confusion.{% sidenote "sidenote-id" "It's helpful to ask ChatGPT to keep its responses shorter.
 Also, it writes very good quality LaTeX." %} Then, after a lecture, I'll review my conversation and use it to fill in my notes.
 Last term, if I was confused about a definition or step in a proof, I'd mark the slide and come back to it later.

-Out of some masochistic curiosity, I pasted a recent problem set into ChatGPT.
+Out of some masochistic curiosity, I pasted a recent [econometrics problem set](https://jablevine.com/papers/metrics_ht_ps5.pdf) into ChatGPT.
 It would have scored perfectly on all sub-parts of Question 1, and gotten partial credit on most of Question 2.
+Even when the LLM gets caught on some tangent — on Question 2a, ChatGPT completely mixes up the sample and the population quantities — it is able to provide insight into the structure of the problem.
+All of the results from 2a were useless, but the model "understood" the setting thoroughly enough to answer 2b,c,d correctly.{% sidenote "2edansr-id" "Neither ChatGPT nor Joseph Levine had any chance on 2e." %}